A New Zealand Urban Population Database

 Most related items

-These are the items that most often cite the same works as this one and are cited by the same works as this one.- Arthur Grimes & Eyal Apatov & Larissa Lutchmann & Anna Robinson, 2014.
+These are the items that most often cite the same works as this one and are cited by the same works as this one.- Arthur Grimes & Eyal Apatov & Larissa Lutchman & Anna Robinson, 2014.

-"Infrastructure?s Long-Lived Impact on Urban Development: Theory and Empirics,"
+"Infrastructure’s Long-Lived Impact on Urban Development: Theory and Empirics,"

-- Arthur Grimes & Eyal Apatov & Larissa Lutchman & Anna Robinson, 2014.
-"Infrastructure’s Long-Lived Impact on Urban Development: Theory and Empirics," Working Papers 14_11, Motu Economic and Public Policy Research.
+- Arthur Grimes & Eyal Apatov & Larissa Lutchmann & Anna Robinson, 2014.
+"Infrastructure?s Long-Lived Impact on Urban Development: Theory and Empirics," ERSA conference papers ersa14p178, European Regional Science Association.

 - Mark J Holmes & Jesús Otero & Theodore Panagiotidis, 2018.